 What is CareCredit?

 CareCredit was created to help patients pay for dental work that insurance won’t cover.
-It has been around since 1987 and is offered by the established credit card provider Synchrony Financial.
+It has been around since 1987 and is offered by Synchrony.

-For larger amounts, patients can get special financing to pay the amount back, with interest, over 24, 36, 48, or even 60 months.
+For purchases of $1000 or more, you can offer special financing to pay the amount back, with Reduced APR for 24, 36, 48, or even 60 months.

 Who is Eligible for CareCredit?

 There are basic requirements that applicants must meet in order to be approved for CareCredit.
-They must be at least 18 years old and have a decent credit score.
-Like most credit card companies, CareCredit will do a credit check using the three standard credit bureaus (Equifax, Experian, and TransUnion).
-Applicants with a good payment history will have a better chance at approval than those with bad credit.
+They must be at least 18 years old to apply.
+Like most credit card companies, CareCredit will do a credit check.
+Applicants will receive an instant credit decision.

 CareCredit prides itself on giving applicants quick answers and access to services.
-In some cases, patients can be approved and start paying for dental treatment on the same day that they apply.
-Some dental practices have partnered with CareCredit and have the ability to handle the enrollment process for a patient onsite.
+If approved, patients can use their credit card account to pay for dental treatment on the same day.
+Some dental practices that accept with CareCredit have the ability to help applicants apply onsite.

 Paying With CareCredit

-CareCredit allows patients to pay the dentist for just about anything they would normally pay out of their own pocket.
-This could be their deductible or co-pay amount, the portion of a bill that insurance won’t cover, or for cosmetic procedures that their insurance policy won’t cover at all.
+CareCredit allows patients to pay the dentist for out-of-pocket expenses.
+This could be their deductible or co-pay amount, the portion of a bill that insurance will not cover, or for cosmetic procedures that their insurance policy won’t cover at all.
 Their website has a complete list of services.

-CareCredit is accepted by more than 225,000 healthcare providers, many of whom are dentists and orthodontists.
+CareCredit is accepted by more than 240,000 provider and health focused retailer locations, many of whom are dentists and orthodontists.
 When you use the Dental Health Society’s search tool to find professionals near you, you can ask if they accept CareCredit when setting up your appointment.

-Card holders also can take advantage of CareCredit’s custom phone app, which allows them access to their account information and a means for contactless payment—something that is very useful with office restrictions due to COVID-19 as well as the increased popularity of teledentistry.
-There is no need for a patient to be present to swipe their CareCredit card.
+Cardholders also can take advantage of CareCredit’s custom phone app, which allows them access to their account information and a means for contactless payment—something that is very useful with office restrictions due to Coronavirus (COVID-19) as well as the increased popularity of teledentistry.
+Cardholders can pay a provider in the CareCredit network using the App.

 CareCredit by the Numbers

-Just like with any financial commitment, it’s important to understand what signing up for a CareCredit account means.
-It can be a good tool to spread out the payments for expensive dental services.
-But if cardholders can not make their payments in full and on time, it could cost more than expected.
+Just like with any financial commitment, it’s important to understand the CareCredit Card Account Agreement.
+It can be a good tool to pay over time for expensive dental services.
+But if cardholders do not make minimum monthly payments on time, it could cost more than expected.

 Here are some helpful facts about CareCredit: